bigtobster/pgn-extract-alt/README.md

 TBC

 ##Structure##
 The core of PGN-extract is based on Chesspresso (http://www.chesspresso.org/).
-The interface is Clamshell-CLI (https://github.com/vladimirvivien/clamshell-cli).
+The interface is built on Clamshell-CLI (https://github.com/vladimirvivien/clamshell-cli).

 The Machine Correlation module uses Stockfish 6 as its benchmark (https://stockfishchess.org/) wrapped in a thin-client called Chess-misc (https://github.com/rahular/chess-misc).